moleculediscovery/workshop2022/index.md

 - Multi-modal learning and modular architectures
 - Causality and physics-based machine learning for molecules

 Please submit your contributions on [OpenReview](https://openreview.net/group?id=ELLIS.eu/2022/Workshop/ML4Molecules) until Oct 18 2022 12:00AM AOE (abstract registration deadline) and Oct 20 2022 12:00AM AOE (paper deadline).
 The submissions should be in PDF and follow the [NeurIPS template](https://nips.cc/Conferences/2022/PaperInformation/StyleFiles) with a maximum of 4 pages (not including references and appendices).
 Please anonymize your paper since the review process is dual-anonymous.
+For submitting the camera-ready paper please use [this](ml4molecules_2022.sty) updated style file.

 ### Organizing Committee and Contact